ValentinViennot/mindthegapblog/content/posts/welcome/index.md

 ---
-title: "Welcome to the mind the gap blog!"
+title: "Welcome to the mind the gap blog."
 date: 2022-12-07T23:00:29+02:00
 slug: "welcome-mindthegap-blog"
 # description: "First blog entry of the Mind the gap blog."